-14. Southeast Missouri State University Marching Band
+13. Southeast Missouri State University Marching Band

 Use "Southeast Missouri State University Marching Band" on first reference.
 Use "Southeast Marching Band" on second and subsequent references.
+The Marching Band is also referred to as "The Pride of the Heartland."

-15. Southeast Missouri Symphony Orchestra (previously University Orchestra)
+14. Southeast Missouri Symphony Orchestra